You are here

 people at farmers market in Kauai

-1. Da Kine (dah KINE) – One of the best examples of the vagueness pidgin can present, especially to other cultures or communities, is seen in the phrase “da kine.”
+1. Da Kine (dah KINE) – One of the best examples of the uniqueness pidgin can present, especially to other cultures or communities, is seen in the phrase “da kine.”
 Think of it like a pronoun that can apply to anything, similar to the word “that.”

 At a table, someone could say, “Pass me da kine” as they point to the salt.
 In this instance, da kine conveys salt.
 Context and setting are everything when grasping the meaning of this Hawaiian slang phrase.